 return ok

-then i = i+1
+i = i+1

 return ok // runs if nothing else is returned